NewsLocal News

 That commitment to public service continues today, where Anna María oversees Arizona's largest nonprofit.

-"Sometimes people would say we're the best kept secret, because we are a humble brand.
+"Sometimes people would say we're the best-kept secret because we are a humble brand.
 We like to be behind the scenes.
 Because really for us, our customer is the donor.
 The customer is that nonprofit who has an endowment here that we're helping them to grow so that nonprofits can continue to serve generations of Arizonans," Chávez explained.

 It's a personal mission of leadership that has come from decades of breaking glass ceilings.

-When asked how important that is set up the stage and leave a path for others, Chávez replied, "It's so, so important.
+When asked how important it is to set up the stage and leave a path for others, Chávez replied, "It's so, so important.
 I say, you know, I always if I've had to be first in many of my roles, and so my goal is not only to go first, I literally get something and I prop the door behind me, and I've done that in every single role I've had."

 To learn more about Anna María Chávez and the Arizona Community Foundation visit their website.